louiebao/louiebao.github.io/_posts/2018-04-17-how-to-include-the-timestamp-in-the-command-prompt.md

 # How  to include the timestamp in the command prompt

 **EDIT:** This is an old post.
-This trick is later incorporated into the posh-git setup.
+The trick is later incorporated into the posh-git setup.

 I find myself working from the command prompt quite often and I always have the need to capture the screen shots for demonstration or auditing purposes, so it is vital to incorporate the timestamp in the command prompt.